codefromhezad/Soy/README.md

 * Implemented transfers :
   * MySQL to MySQL
-  * Local files to SFTP Connexion
+  * Local files to SFTP Connection
 * The bash($string) function executes $string on the server via SSH.
 Be careful.
-It's common sense but don't use a root account for your SSH Connexion.
+It's common sense but don't use a root account for your SSH Connection.
-* The sql_query($query) function queries $query on the mysql Connexion.
+* The sql_query($query) function queries $query on the mysql Connection.
 Once again.
 Be careful with the queries you execute.
 You don't want to drop your production database.
 * The transfer() functions overwrite its destination, whatever the scheme is (MySQL, SSH, ...).
 As a result, IT WILL DROP AND RECREATE THE ENTIRE TARGET DATABASE.
 Use it as an initial deployment function only.
 * SOY assumes you are using an utf-8 character set for your database.